 Based on a study in the journal Injury Prevention, the cost of bicycle accident injuries and deaths was over $24.4 billion in 2013 and continues to grow annually.
 Each victim may accrue several thousand dollars in medical debt, depending on the severity of their injuries.

 This is an astounding price tag that an injured person and their family may have to pay.
 It can be especially damaging if the injuries affect their ability to earn income.
 However, if another party caused your accident and injuries, you could be eligible for compensation.

 With the help of a Marksville bicycle accident lawyer from our team, you may recover economic damages, such as lost wages and medical bills, and non-economic damages, such as pain and suffering or the loss of enjoyment of life, from the liable parties in your accident.

 Types of Damages You Can Seek in a Bicycle Accident Case

-The main purpose of a civil lawsuit after a bicycle accident is to put the plaintiff in the same condition they were in prior to the accident.
-While certain injuries and life circumstances cannot be reversed, the ideal outcome of the lawsuit for the plaintiff is to regain financial and mental security.
+The primary purpose of a civil lawsuit after a bicycle accident is to put the plaintiff in the same condition they were in before the accident.
+While certain injuries and life circumstances cannot be reversed, the ideal outcome of the lawsuit for the plaintiff is to regain financial, physical, and mental security.

 - Property damage